-The illegal drug trade continues to have a significant negative influence on virtually every aspect of our society and throughout the states of Oregon and Idaho.
-The harmful effects of illegal drugs permeate socio-economic boundaries.
-The HIDTA Program is designed to significantly disrupt the market for these illicit activities by identifying the components of the threat, developing a comprehensive enforcement strategy, and then effectively implementing that strategy.
+The Oregon-Idaho High Intensity Drug Trafficking Area (HIDTA) Program is one of 29 HIDTA programs strategically located in the country.
+The HIDTA Program is designed to significantly disrupt the illegal drug market by identifying the components of the threat, developing a comprehensive enforcement strategy, and then effectively implementing that strategy.

-The Oregon-Idaho HIDTA Program recognizes that disrupting and/or dismantling large, complex DTOs and MLOs brings about the most significant impact on the supply of illicit drugs in Oregon.
+The Oregon-Idaho HIDTA Program recognizes that disrupting and/or dismantling large, complex DTOs and MLOs brings about the most significant impact on the supply of illicit drugs in the region.
 This process requires the dedication of more resources over an extended period of time than is needed for stopping a street-level operation.
-Taking the extra steps to disrupt and/or dismantle these DTOs and MLOs, however, can substantially affect the marketplace by reducing the availability of drugs, seizing related assets and ultimately diminishing the profit margin of DTOs and MLOs.
-During CY 2016, the Oregon-Idaho HIDTA Program initiatives targeted complex cases involving larger DTOs and MLOs.
-During the year, Oregon-Idaho HIDTA Program initiatives investigated 7 OCDETF targets resulting in 3 DTOs disrupted or dismantled.
+Over 60 percent of the DTOs and MLOs disrupted or dismantled in CY 2018 were multi-state or international in scope.